tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    title="Return Routability Check Message"}

 Future extensions to the Return Routability Check sub-protocol may define new message types.
-Implementations MUST be able to parse and ignore messages with an unknown `msg_type`.
-(Naturally, implementations MUST be able to parse and understand the three RRC message types defined in this document.)
+Implementations MUST be able to parse and understand the three RRC message types defined in this document.

-# RRC and CID Interplay

-RRC offers an in-protocol mechanism to perform peer address validation that complements the "peer address update" procedure described in {{Section 6 of RFC9146}}.
-Specifically, when both CID {{RFC9146}} and RRC have been successfully negotiated for the session, if a record with CID is received that has the source address and/or source port number of the enclosing UDP datagram different from what is currently associated with that CID value, the receiver SHOULD perform a return routability check as described in {{path-validation}}, unless an application layer specific address validation mechanism can be triggered instead (e.g., CoAP Echo {{?RFC9175}}).
+In addition, implementations MUST be able to parse and gracefully ignore messages with an unknown `msg_type`.

 # Attacker Model {#attacker}